Stewardship of Public Funds

 Complaint Response & Enforcement

 Our agency inspectors respond to complaints from citizens about air pollution issues that are affecting them where they work or live.
-Common air quality complaints are related to excessive smoke from outdoor burning and wood heating, dust from roads and parking lots, and odors from a variety of operations.
+We also receive many referrals from other government agencies, such as cities, county, fire districts, etc. Common air quality issues are related to excessive smoke from outdoor burning and wood heating, dust from roads and parking lots, and odors from a variety of operations.
 Inquiries or filing formal complaints may be done by phone or online.
 Once complaints are logged into our database, they are forwarded to the appropriate inspector for follow-up action.